Saint-Martin-de-Ré

 La Loge beach

-Facing the Pertuis Breton, bordered by the hamlet of L'Aile du Peu, the Loge beach is located between La Redoute and la hanse du fourneau.
-Although swimming is not possible at low tide, the site remains popular with water-skiers and windsurfers.
-A nautical center has been set up here, offering a range of courses and introductory courses.
-You'll appreciate the view of the Pointe du Fier and the quality of the fine sand.
-There is also a parking lot and sanitary facilities close to the beach.
-Flat access is convenient for people with reduced mobility.
-The area is quiet and ideal for walks.
+Facing the Pertuis Breton, bordered by the hamlet of L'Aile du Peu, La Loge beach is located between La Redoute and the Anse du Fourneau.
+Although swimming is not possible at low tide, the site remains popular with water skiers and windsurfers.
+There is a water sports center offering a range of courses and introductory sessions.
+Visitors enjoy the view of Pointe du Fier and the fine sand.
+There is also a car park near the beach, as well as toilets.
+The flat access is convenient for people with reduced mobility.
+The location is quiet and ideal for walks.

 Cabane Confort 2ch.

-Bright, functional and comfortable, our cabins promise a convivial experience that will delight the whole family.
+Bright and functional, our cabins promise a friendly experience that will delight the whole family.

 Discover